-Cornwall Underground Home: Many of the underground images on the next pages of underground images, were taken in the 1990’s and early 2000’s.
+Cornwall Underground Home: Many of the underground images on the next few pages, were taken in the 1990’s and early 2000’s.
 My enthusiasm for taking pictures had reduced in the first years of the 2000’s, but the bug came back and now I am taking pictures whenever I can.

 As I use traditional 35mm cameras there can be an awful lot of kit to carry down the mine, I have considered switching to digital but it’s too late to teach an old dog new tricks.